maranode/maranode/README.md

 ### Privacy and isolation

-**Kernel-level air-gap** — iptables OUTPUT default-DROP.
-Not a config option, not a flag — a kernel-enforced rule applied at daemon startup.
-Toggle it off explicitly if you need outbound access (e.g., to pull a model), then back on.
-Verify with standard Linux tools at any time without touching Maranode.
+**Default-deny network isolation** — the iptables OUTPUT chain is set to DROP at daemon startup, not left to a config flag you can forget.
+Toggle it off explicitly when you need to pull a model, then back on.
+Check it any time with `iptables -L` and `tcpdump` — you do not have to trust Maranode to verify it.

-**Encrypted prompt storage** — prompts are never written to disk verbatim.
-The audit log stores the SHA-256 hash of each prompt.
-Full content logging is an explicit opt-in with separate retention controls.
+**Prompts are not stored by default** — the audit log records the SHA-256 hash of a prompt, not the text.
+(A hash is a fingerprint, not encryption; the point is that the content is never written to disk at all unless you opt in.)
+Full-content logging is an explicit opt-in with its own retention controls.

 **HMAC-chained audit log** — every event (inference, model import, config reload, daemon start/stop) is chained with an HMAC.
 A deleted or modified entry breaks the chain. `maranode audit verify` checks the entire chain in one command.